My Friend Dahmer (film): Production

 The script appeared on 2014's Black List.

 Ross Lynch was cast as the teenage Dahmer in 2016.
 Lynch had previously been employed as a teen actor by the Disney Channel, most notably starring in the show Austin & Ally.
 John Backderf, the author of the graphic novel, was enthusiastic about this casting against type, stating that Lynch's performance would make viewers "uncomfortable because it's so familiar".
 Later in the month Alex Wolff, Vincent Kartheiser and Anne Heche joined the cast, with Heche playing Dahmer's mother.

 Filming took place in Bath, Ohio, and Middleburg Heights, Ohio.
 Scenes depicting Dahmer's home life were filmed in Dahmer's actual childhood home in Ohio.
 Actors in the movie said that it was very strange to be in the home where the serial killer lived.
 They also mentioned that the house is where Dahmer's pathology began.

 In comparison to the comic, Derf is added into scenes in the movie that he was not actually present at, including the fishing scene, the DC trip, and the prom.
 It was also Derf, not Neil, who felt bad about the mall incident.
 Most prominently, it was Neil who gave Dahmer the final ride home, not Derf, and it was likely right after Hicks’ murder, not before.

 Release

 My Friend Dahmer premiered at the 2017 Tribeca Film Festival on April 21, 2017.
 On May 15, 2017, FilmRise acquired distribution rights to the film, planning to release it in the fall.
 The film was released in limited theaters on November 3, 2017, with a wider release the following month.

 Reception

 Critical response

 On the review aggregator website Rotten Tomatoes, the film has an 86% rating based on 105 reviews, with an average rating of 7/10.
-The website's critical consensus reads, "My Friend Dahmer opens a window into the making of a serial killer whose conclusions are as empathetic as they are deeply troubling."
-Metacritic, another review aggregator, assigned the film a weighted average score of 68 out of 100, based on 26 critics, indicating "generally favorable reviews".
+The website's critical consensus reads, "My Friend Dahmer opens a window into the making of a serial killer whose conclusions are as empathetic as they are deeply troubling".
+Metacritic, another review aggregator, assigned the film a weighted average score of 68 out of 100, based on 26 critics, indicating "generally-favorable reviews".

 Box office

-My Friend Dahmer had a budget around $1.5M.
+My Friend Dahmer was a failure at the box office, grossing $1.4 million on a budget of around $1.5 million.